Disrupting Digital Business Create an Authentic Experience in the Peer-to-Peer Economy Pre-order the book on Amazon today. Click here to learn how.

 This book will appeal to anyone seeking to advance his or her career.
 It will also be of great value to human resource executives who want to guide the development of a workforce that has the skills to effectively compete in fast-paced competitive industries or to open up new and innovative blue ocean market spaces.

 Dr. Stein’s research interests focus on decision making, knowledge management, creativity, corporate innovation, energy policy and sustainable ventures.
 He has published several research papers in the Journal of Management Information Systems, The International Journal of Expert Systems, Organization Science, International Journal of Knowledge Management, Information Systems Research, Journal of Business Ethics, Renewable and Sustainable Energy Reviews, and Expert Systems with Applications, among others and serves as a reviewer for several management and M I S journals and conferences.

 Articles of general interest on business, energy and technology, and government have appeared in the Delaware County Times (PA).

 The components of the method are:

 Eric W Stein claims that to develop proficiency and depth one needs discipline and hard work.
 He proposes to break up the process into preparation, practice and performance.

 The subsequent chapters elaborate the five components.
 The last chapter outlines a plan for action.
 It enables the reader to start the hard work.

 4,5 stars on a scale 0-5.

-This book is recommended reading for anyone who is interested in designing a better work/life balance and for those connecting to a changing context in the business world.
-It is then up to you how that knowledge and information will be applied by you to meet business, professional or personal success.
+This book is a recommended read for anyone who is interested in understanding creativity and applying creativity in the real word.
+It will still be hard work for you to apply the book’s knowledge and information to achieve business, professional or personal success.